ashkrit/corejava/streams/readme.md

 # Chapter 5
  Explore more advance collector patterns by mixing multiple collectors.
 All the collectors examples are based on groupby and partitionby
 # Chapter 6
- Create new collectors, some simple and advance collectors are created.
-StringJoiner, TopXProduct , ZipCode Assignment
+ Create new collectors, some simple and advance collectors are created. <BR>
+ StringJoiner, TopXProduct , ZipCode Assignment , DeltaEncoding & SlidingWindow